By: Erick Widman

 Other Simple, Practical Recommendations

 Short-term volunteering doesn’t present any enormous hurdles—simply plan for it as you would any one- to three-week trip.
 However, when people consider the steps required for long-term volunteering and travel, this is when it can appear daunting.
-I think Tim Ferris’s advice in the Four Hour Work Week about considering “what’s the worst thing that can happen” is very helpful in this context.
+I think Tim Ferris’ advice in the Four Hour Work Week about considering “what’s the worst thing that can happen” is very helpful in this context.
 The exciting thing is that you have more options than you realize.
 Consider these simple ideas:

 Pursue a sabbatical.
 If you have a job you want to keep long-term, but you’d like to spend a year volunteering and traveling abroad, approach your boss about it.
 Discuss the ways that the trip would benefit you and also, potentially, the company.
 Many people are able to take a formal or informal sabbatical and return invigorated and an even greater asset to their company or organization.
+Read our guide to taking a sabbatical here.

 Quit your job.
 Or, you can simply quit your job.
 My sister is an elementary school teacher and she has done this twice to volunteer—once for a year in Honduras and then for a year in Spain.
 She used savings for her last trip and did fundraising for her initial one.
 It was obviously well worth it for her because she volunteered abroad twice for an extended period!

 Rent your house or apartment.
 Renting or subletting your place is not as hard as you think.
 Or, if you don’t need rental income in your absence, you could have a house sitter stay and take care of things.
+Read our guide to putting your home on Airbnb here.

 Minimize your stuff.
 Many people use a trip abroad as a great chance to simplify their lives and pare down their possessions.
 You won’t worry about your things back home if you don’t have a bunch of them.